emchase8/260_startup/README.md

 ### Elevator pitch

 Have you ever wanted to play a game of hangman but lack the space to do it?
 This app will be the perfect thing for you!
-It will allow you to log into an account to save your scores, play a game of hangman with a 6 letter word, and compare your scores with friends and other users.
+Enjoy a version of hangman that instead has a mouse going after a piece of cheese.
+Guess the word before the cheese gets got.
+This app will allow you to log into an account to save your scores, play a game of hangman with a 6 letter word, and compare your scores with friends and other users.

 ### Design